Del-op/del-op.github.io/_posts/2025-04-20-short-circuit evaluation.md

 int denom;
 if (denom != 0 && num / denom == a)
 {
-    // ...
-    // Prevents division by zero:
-    // If 'denom' is 0, the first condition fails, so 'num / denom' is never evaluated.
-    // This avoids a potential runtime error.
+    do_something();
 }
 ```
+Prevents division by zero: If `denom` is 0, the first condition fails, so `num / denom` is never evaluated.
+This avoids a potential runtime error.

 ---